daniyalahmad358/nowrth/README.md

 # nowrth
-A Tourism app created with Flutter.
+A tourism app made with Flutter.

 ## Getting Started